Want more guidance? I teach an entire online course for budding sex bloggers.

 Start using two different browsers.
 This is simply the easiest way to keep your “regular” account and blogging account separate and avoid awkward mix-ups.
 I use Firefox for my regular stuff and Chrome for my blogging stuff.
 There are other ways of separating it — like by using browser profiles or creating multiple instances of browsers — but I like the ease of two different-looking browsers with distinguishable icons.

 Decide where you want your blog hosted.
 Your main options are WordPress.com, Blogger, Tumblr, or self-hosted.
 The first three are free and subject to the whims of the platform (see next paragraph), the fourth costs money but allows you to do whatever you want1.
 Blogger is clunkier than WordPress.com, but with Blogger you can change your site design more easily (on WordPress.com you have to pay for CSS editing).

 Most importantly, though, WordPress.com has a disturbing policy about affiliate advertising, and Blogger prohibits “sexually explicit” content.
 So, hooray, both suck for sex bloggers!
 Tumblr is more for microblogging, so it has its own cons, but at least they don’t restrict content.
-This post is a good, quick run-down of the pros and cons of each free host, and this post is more in-depth.
+This post is a good, quick run-down of the pros and cons of each free host.

 If you’re serious about blogging, you should consider going the self-hosted route: purchasing hosting and a domain name.
 Finding an adult-friendly host can be a bitch — you have to dig deep into each host’s Terms of Service to be sure (search for “adult,” “pornographic,” and “obscene”).
 Here are some hosts that are cool with adult content.
 You’ll want to install WordPress as your blogging platform, which I can do for you if you purchase from any of the following links.